eik-lib/cli/readme.md

 }
 ```

-When we run `asset-pipe publish` any "bare imports" refering to either `lit-html` or `lodash` will be mapped to the URLs in our map.
+When we run `eik publish` any "bare imports" refering to either `lit-html` or `lodash` will be mapped to the URLs in our map.

 In this way, you can control which version of `react` or `lit-html` or `lodash` all the apps in your organisation are using.
 In combination with package `alias` URLs you have a powerful way to manage key shared dependencies for your apps in production without the need to redeploy or rebundle when a new version of a dependency is released.